gparlakov/jstalks-2021-optimising-angular/README.md

 1. Check out the moment locales (keep the browser tab open for comparison)
 2. Add `"postinstall": "node ./tools/remove-unused-locales.js"` to `scripts` section of package.json
-3. Run `npm i` to invoke the post install hook script
+3. Run `npm i` to invoke the post-install hook script
 4. `ng build --prod --stats-json` and `webpack-bundle-analyzer ./dist/stats.json` and `` and see the bundle size differ
 5. Review
-   // Demonstrate how to remove the moment js (or any other) locales not in use
+   // Demonstrate how to remove the moment js (or any other) locales, not in use

 ### Manual JS lazy module load

 1. Notice the `Pusher` is a large part of our main bundle.
 Turns out the user needs to agree for us to send them notifications.
-Let's make the pusher module lazy loaded - that's a JavaScript module (vs Angular Module - which gets lazy loaded via Routes primarily though there are [options](https://www.npmjs.com/package/@herodevs/hero-loader))
+Let's make the pusher module lazy-loaded - that's a JavaScript module (vs Angular Module - which gets lazy-loaded via Routes primarily though there are [options](https://www.npmjs.com/package/@herodevs/hero-loader))
 2. Notice [pusher-service.ts](src/app/core/services/pusher.service.ts).
 It imports the Pusher library - no matter if anyone uses it or not:
    (i.e. if `I want notifications` has been pressed) `ts import * as Pusher from 'pusher-js';`
-3. In order to lazy load that module we need to:
+3. To lazy load that module we need to:
    - change the `module` setting in `tsconfig.app.json` to `esnext`
      ```json
      "module": "esnext"